TomAugspurger/TomAugspurger.github.io/content/posts/gpu-accelerated-zarr.md

 Throughout this, we'll use [nvtx] to annotate certain ranges of code.
 This will make reading the [Nsight Systems][nsight] report easier.

-Here's a screenshot of an nsys profile, with a few important bits highlighted:
+Here's a screenshot of an nsys profile, with a few important bits highlighted (open the file for a full-sized screenshot):

 ![](https://assets.tomaugspurger.net/tomaugspurger/posts/gpu-accelerated-zarr/nsys-overview.png)